-If you pass a stripe-count of 0, the file system's default number of OSTs is used.
+If you pass a stripe-count of 0, the filesystem's default number of OSTs is used.
 A stripe-count of -1 means that all available OSTs should be used.

-If you pass a starting-ost of 0 and a stripe-count of 1, all files are written to OST #0, until space is exhausted.
+Note - If you pass a starting-ost of 0 and a stripe-count of 1, all files are written to OST #0, until space is exhausted.
 This is probably not what you meant to do.
 If you want to adjust only the stripe-count and keep the other parameters at their default settings, use this syntax:

 '''

-lfs setstripe 0 -1 <stripe_count>
+lfs setstripe -c <stripe_count> <file>

 '''

-2.3.1 Changing Striping for a Subdirectory
+25.3.1 Changing Striping for a Subdirectory

-For a directory, Ifs setstripe sets a default striping configuration for files created within the directory.
-The usage is the same as Ifs setstripe for a regular file, except that the directory must exist prior to setting the default striping configuration.
-If a file is created in a directory with a default stripe configuration (without otherwise specifying striping), Lustre uses those striping parameters instead of the file system default for the new file.
+For a directory, the lfs setstripe command sets a default striping configuration for files created within the directory.
+The usage is the same as lfs setstripe for a regular file, except that the directory must exist prior to setting the default striping configuration.
+If a file is created in a directory with a default stripe configuration (without otherwise specifying striping), Lustre uses those striping parameters instead of the filesystem default for the new file.

 To change the striping pattern for a sub-directory, create a directory with desired striping pattern as described above.
-Su-directories inherit the striping pattern of the parent directory.
+Sub-directories inherit the striping pattern of the parent directory.

-Striping on directories only affects NEW files and NEW sub-directories created within them.
+Note - Striping on directories only affects NEW files and NEW sub-directories created within them.

-2.3.2 Using a Specific Striping Pattern for a Single File
+25.3.2 Using a Specific Striping Pattern for a Single File